State of Michigan - Basic RiderCourse (BRC) and Returning Rider Basic RiderCourse (RRBRC)

 is scheduled to begin, without penalty or loss of fee.

 This course offers 14 hours of instruction by Motorcycle Safety Foundation Certified Instructors on the fundamentals of good motorcycle riding.
-Our goal is to make your experience fun, safe and rewarding.
-No experience is necessary.
+This course is designed for riders with little to no riding experience.
 A good sense of balance is required (you must be able to ride a bicycle.
 Upon completion of the course and passing grades on the written and riding evaluation, you will be able to waive the State of Michigan riding test to receive your motorcycle endorsement with the State of Michigan.
 The State written test, taken at the Secretary of State's office, must still be passed to receive your driver's license motorcycle endorsement.

 What you will learn in the Basic RiderCourse: